ashleyesau/parking_tickets/athena data validation README.md

 JOIN valid_plate_records vpr ON r.summons_number = vpr.summons_number
 JOIN valid_plate_types vpt ON r.summons_number = vpt.summons_number
 JOIN valid_counties vc ON r.summons_number = vc.summons_number;
 ```

+**Notes:**
+This query creates a more thoroughly cleaned dataset by:
+- Implementing a comprehensive set of data quality filters through multiple CTEs:
+  1. Removing duplicate summons numbers
+  2. Ensuring dates are valid and within the 2013-2017 range
+  3. Filtering out records with NULL violation codes
+  4. Requiring valid plate IDs and types (non-NULL and non-empty)
+  5. Including only counties with substantial data (>100,000 records)
+- Using multiple JOIN operations to apply all these filters simultaneously
+- Using TRY() function with date_parse to handle possible date parsing errors
+- This creates the final cleaned dataset ready for analytical use, with all major data quality issues addressed